-This document will act as a blueprint for success - I hope you join us on Broome's journey in delivering a future for everyone.
+This document will act as a blueprint for success - I hope you join us on Broome's journey over the next 10 years.

 Harold Tracey

 Shire of Broome President

 Our Aspirations

 To achieve our vision we have four supporting aspirations.
 Our aspirations align with our core pillars - people, place, prosperity and performance.
 These pillars are interrelated and each must be satisfied to deliver excellent quality of life in Broome.